Sonos soundbars are an excellent option for getting better audio from your TV.

 You may need to enable PCM audio as the output format to get this to work.

-Depending on your player, this function may be limited to the optical/coaxial or HDMI output.
+Depending on your player, this function may be limited to the optical/coaxial or HDMI output – so you might not be able to use this depending on how you connect your soundbar.

-Finally, if the surround output is multichannel LPCM audio, then this may only work with an Arc soundbar – and not the Beam.
+Finally, if the surround output is multichannel LPCM audio, this may only work with an Arc soundbar, not the Beam.

-If you get a multichannel Dolby signal, then it may work on both.
+But if you get a multichannel Dolby signal, it may work on both.

 Check the manual for your player for more details.

-This option is more suitable for those who are technical and like playing around with software.
-It's probably not for a beginner.
+This option suits technical people who like playing around with software, so it’s probably not for a beginner.

 You can use an application like MakeMKV to make a copy of your Blu-ray or DVD disc.

-There are plenty of other software tools that can do this – both free and paid – but MakeMKV is an excellent way to test this for free.
+Many other software tools can do this – free and paid – but MakeMKV is an excellent way to test this for free.

 Once you have a digital file sitting on your hard drive, there are many good media servers and players that can play the file.

-However, the bonus is that many of these have options to alter the soundtrack format.
+However, the bonus is that many have options to alter the soundtrack format.

-This means that you have options to convert from DTS to Dolby Digital on-the-fly.
-Just like with the Blu-ray players that I mentioned previously.
+This means you have options to convert from DTS to Dolby Digital on-the-fly – just like with the Blu-ray players mentioned previously.

 Plex Media Server is a top-rated application for playing media files in your home.